-The Ins & Outs Of This Important Procedure
+The Ins & Outs Of Root Canal Procedure

 We’ve all heard the saying “I’d rather have a root canal” when referring to something particularly unpleasant or painful.
 This unfair stigma has spread misinformation and has made an entire generation afraid of a very routine procedure.